Visa 482 TSS Visa

-Unless the nominated position is a ‘select position’, the nominated position must be advertised in Australia in accordance with the requirements set out in the relevant legislative instrument (LIN18/036).
-These requirements are summarised below:
+Unlike the previous 457 visa, unless the nominated position is a ‘select position’, the nominated position must be advertised in Australia in accordance with the requirements set out in the relevant legislative instrument (LIN 20/156 – Jobactive period, manner and evidence of labour market testing).
+These requirements are summarized below:

 - The advertisement was in English

 - The nominated position was advertised on www.jobactive.gov.au;

 - In addition to the jobactive website, minimum 2 advertisements were published on a recruitment website with ‘national reach’ in Australia, or on the employer’s website if the employer is an accredited sponsor;

 - The advertisement accepted applications or expressions of interest for at least 4 weeks after it was first published.

 The advertisement included the following details:

 - the title, or a description, of the position;

 - the skills or experience required for the position;

 - the name of the approved sponsor or the name of the recruitment agency being used by the sponsor; and